scottspace/scottspace.github.io/_posts/2020-05-24-ultimate-speedreader.md

 summarize and help you focus.
 That’s what I need.

 [ed.
-This is my first joint blog post with [@chrissmattman](https://twitter.com/chrismattmann), a fellow AI nerd who happens to work in the CTO office of the Jet Propulsion Laboratory, California Institute of Technology (NASA JPL).
+This is my first joint blog post with [@chrissmattman](https://twitter.com/chrismattmann), a fellow AI nerd who happens to work in the CTO office of [NASA JPL](https://twitter.com/NASAJPL).
 We’re trying to figure out what “I” and “we” means in a co-authored post, so bear with us.
 Now, onto the story.]